German Shepherd Shedding, Do German Shepherds Shed a Lot?

 If you have a dark woolen coat, it may look like you were rolling around the floor with your dog when you go out.
 Frequent vacuuming and sweeping are always on the to-do list.

-Even though your German shepherdOpens in a new tab. doesn’t look fluffy, one reason for the constant shedding is that they have quite a thick double coat.
+Even though your German shepherd doesn’t look fluffy, one reason for the constant shedding is that they have quite a thick double coat.

 Their undercoat is insulated, being a temperature regulator by keeping them warm in winter and cooling them in summer.